Top Live Music Venues

 The Cambridge Club Festival has become one of the must-visit festivals

-The Cambridge Club Festival
+The Cambridge Club Festival – cancelled in 2025

 The Cambridge Club Festival returns this summer – for another feel-good celebration of Music, Arts and Culture for all ages.